Introduction

 Once you’ve identified that your breaker panel might be outdated, addressing the issue involves several steps:

-- Regular Maintenance: Schedule regular maintenance checks with a licensed electrician to ensure that your breaker panel is functioning correctly and to address any wear and tear promptly.
+- Regular Maintenance: Schedule regular maintenance checks with a licensed electrician to ensure your breaker panel is functioning correctly and to address any wear and tear promptly.

 - Install Safety Features: Ensure that your panel includes essential safety features, such as Ground Fault Circuit Interrupters (GFCIs) and Arc Fault Circuit Interrupters (AFCIs), to protect against electrical hazards.